richiejp/lm-command-sdk/README.md

 We hope to provide sample and template applications for the following languages and platforms resources permitting

-- QT Windows & Linux
+- QT Windows & Linux (Partially done)
 - Linux POSIX C
 - Win32 VC++
 - Windows .Net C#